Authentik with NetBird Self-Hosted

 Authentik is an open-source identity provider focused on flexibility and security.
 It serves as a self-hosted alternative to commercial solutions like Okta and Auth0, providing single sign-on (SSO), multi-factor authentication (MFA), access policies, user management, and support for SAML and OIDC protocols.

-Add Authentik as a connector to the embedded IdP.
+Add Authentik as an external IdP directly in the NetBird Management Dashboard.
 This is the simplest approach and recommended for most deployments.

 Prerequisites